Imagine you wake up in the morning, and your beauty salon business has already generated $200 without you opening the doors yet.

 Conclusion

 We’ve now covered 5 salon business ideas that can generate income without your presence.
-These salon business ideas can be a good complement to your regular salon business marketing and give you some new sources of revenue.
+These salon business ideas can complement your regular salon business marketing and give you some new sources of revenue.

 The salon business idea that is right for you depends on where your business is today.
 What are your strengths and capabilities to support the new income source?